matomo-org/developer-documentation/docs/tests-github.md

 Please make the environment variables used in the action are not customizable by the PR title etc.

 #### Sensitive Information
-Do not save the secrets value like token, password or any sensitive information in plain text, JSON, XML, YAML (or similar).
+Do not save secrets with values like token, password or other sensitive information in plain text, JSON, XML, YAML (or similar).

 ### Third-party actions